Robert B. Asher

 Robert B. Asher (born September 7, 1937) is an American politician and businessman from Montgomery County, Pennsylvania.
 He is the co-chairman of the board of directors of Asher's Chocolates in Pennsylvania and also served as Pennsylvania's committeeman on the Republican National Committee by appointment in 1998 by Governor Tom Ridge.
 He was a member of the 2016 Electoral College.

 Education

 Asher attended Germantown Academy from kindergarten through 12th grade; he played on the football team.
 Asher went on to graduate from the Wharton School of Business at the University of Pennsylvania in 1960.
-He is the co-chairman of the Board of Directors of Asher's Chocolate Co., which his family has owned for four generations.
+He was the co-chairman of the Board of Directors of Asher's Chocolate Co., which his family has owned for four generations.

 Career

 Politics

 He has held several positions in the Pennsylvania Republican Party and local elected offices, including: